nutanix/karbon-platform-services/how_to/data_sources/nats/README.md

 * If the yaml was configured correctly, you should now see a datasource in your UI called *ex-nats*.
 * This device can now be leveraged as a data source in entities such as Kubernetes Applications and Data Pipelines.

-### Litmus
+### Litmus Edge

-This data interface also has the ability to integrate with Litmus LoopEdge and you can use the same interface to communicate with your PLC devices with minor adjustments.
+The *nats* data interface also has the ability to integrate with Litmus LoopEdge and you can use the same interface to communicate with your PLC devices with minor adjustments.
 The following YAML file is configured to connect with your LoopEdge.

 **litmus.yaml**
 ```yaml